Locations:

 • Dry and peeling skin.

-• Open sores that may appear where your skin is sweaty or damp, such as your armpits or under your breasts.
+• Open sores that may appear where your skin is sweaty or damp, such as your armpits or under your breasts (sometimes called “weeping radiation burns”).

 Diagnosis and Tests

 Healthcare providers know radiation therapy can cause painful or irritating skin problems.
-As you go through treatment, providers will ask if you’re having any trouble with your skin.
-They may also check your skin for any radiation burn symptoms.
+As you go through treatment, your provider will ask if you’re having trouble with your skin.
+They may also check your skin for signs of radiation burn.

 Management and Treatment